AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 There are more aspects of this package, including exploration of modular apps with Quarto and Python.

-## foundrShiny: complicated, practical app with code reuse
+## foundrShiny: pragmatic code reuse driven by collaborators

 The
 [foundrShiny](https://github.com/AttieLab-Systems-Genetics/foundrShiny)